shaloo/docs.arcana/docs/relnotes/rn-beta-auth-v0.3.0.md

 ### NFT Support

-A new separate wallet screen is now available to manage and view details related to the NFTs owned by the wallet address.
+A new wallet tab is now available to manage and view details related to the NFTs owned by the wallet address.

   - View any NFT of the type image, audio, or video
   - Transfer NFTs from within the wallet